| Energy Category | Projects | Included Technologies |

 | Fossil Fuel Average | 10,783 | 85.2% | 72.3% | Not yet classified |

-This is potentially one of the most client-relevant findings in the deliverable, but it should be framed carefully.
-If the policy question is whether geothermal generally moves through NEPA more like clean energy or oil and gas, the all-agency comparison suggests geothermal is closer to the clean-energy average.
+This is potentially one of the most important findings in the deliverable, but it should be framed carefully.
+If the policy question is whether geothermal generally moves through NEPA more like decarbonization or oil and gas, the all-agency comparison suggests geothermal is closer to the decarbonization average.
 If the policy question is whether BLM geothermal development faces a pathway more similar to oil and gas, that should be tested with a separate BLM-controlled geothermal sensitivity analysis.

 The state share figure shows all states with geothermal or oil-and-gas projects, ordered by geothermal share.
 Vermont is the most geothermal-dominant state in this comparison, with 7 geothermal projects and 0 oil-and-gas projects.
 Among states with at least 100 geothermal plus oil-and-gas projects, Nevada has the highest geothermal share, with 121 geothermal projects and 52 oil-and-gas projects.